 After putting together the product, there is a proper packaging requirement in preparation for shipping.
 A robot performs packaging tasks as they are repetitive and technical.

 The packaging process does not engage in human creativity; thus, automation is probably the better option for such work.
-However, in other industries such as food processing, products’ packaging may require customization–a process requiring making phone calls, listening to ideas, and making constant changes to the product’s packaging.
+However, in other industries such as food processing, products’ packaging may require customization.
+A process requiring making phone calls, listening to ideas, and making constant changes to the product’s packaging.

 We employ automation for the job’s technical and repetitive parts; however, to understand human needs, a human being is needed.

 Transportation of the products to the expected locations is the final process in manufacturing.
 We can automate the package addressing systems in preparation for transport.
-Soon, however, there is a possibility that autonomous vehicles will replace transport drivers.
-Currently, smaller package delivery employs drones in some parts of the world.

-Leadership and Collaborative Jobs:
+Leadership And Collaborative Jobs

-Top managerial job descriptions have the least possibility of automation because they require effective coordination, communication, and decision-making.
 These professionals employ a combination of technical know-how, emotional intelligence, and in some, risk-taking– we cannot reach a balance through automation.

 Automation cannot replace these individuals, partially because they might resist losing their jobs since they decide which tasks to automate and which not to automate.

-The Solution to The Conflict
+The Solution To The Conflict

-The first step towards education is learning, learning the fear, and learning communication strategies.
+The first step towards education is learning, learning fear, and learning communication strategies.
 Understanding communication techniques will ensure that proper education occurs.

-The second step is the actual training of professionals, which involves educating employees in preparation for the jobs they are to transition to during automation.
 However, it is essential to note that automating the training process might result in a larger conflict.
 Partially because we know that resolutions cannot be sufficient when executed by who causes the conflict.

 The third step is to ensure regular training occurs by providing relevant and up-to-date information and training materials.